Thai exec guilty in poaching case, cleared of panther charge

-The Thong Pha Phum Provincial Court sentenced Premchai Karnasuta to 16 months in prison Tuesday for possessing the carcass of an endangered Kajij pheasant and possessing firearms in public areas.
-He has been released on bail.
+The Thong Pha Phum Provincial Court sentenced Premchai Karnasuta, the president of Italian-Thai Development PLC, to 16 months in prison for possessing the carcass of a protected Kalij pheasant, possessing firearms in public areas, and supporting others to hunt in a protected wildlife sanctuary.

-Premchai was arrested last February after park rangers found that he and three of his company’s employees had set up camp at the Thung Yai Naresuan Wildlife Sanctuary, where they were found with guns and animals carcasses.
+Premchai was arrested last February after park rangers found that he and three of his company’s employees had set up camp at the Thung Yai Naresuan Wildlife Sanctuary, where they were found with guns and the carcasses of a panther and other animals.

+Only the three other men were found guilty of possessing the panther carcass.
+Only one defendant was found guilty of hunting in the wildlife sanctuary, and he and Premchai were fined a 2 million baht ($63,132) fine.

 Most Read Nation & World Stories